aliu917/cs329h_proj/README.md

 Training times for the toy dataset experiments were pretty reasonable, within 15-30 minutes using the L4 TPUs.
 For the full PRISM dataset, running on the entire train set was unreasonable (tqdm quoted 20+ hours) so I ran on a filtered subset for the first 200 users and it took around 5-6 hrs for the full (all) model training and 3-4 hours for the sampled (IPS and no IPS) model training.

 **Inference (all eval-.ipynb files):**
 For inference, I used the T4 GPUs.
-Inference took around 30mins to an hour.
+Inference took around 30mins to an hour for each notebook.

+**Evaluation (eval_ipw.py):**
+- BERT Similarity: < 5 minutes for 200 samples (runs locally, no GPU needed)
+- LLM-as-Judge: < 10 minutes for 200 samples (runs locally using OpenAI API, no GPU needed)

 ## Required Datasets and Data Sources

-### Primary Dataset

 **PRISM Alignment Dataset**
 - Source: HuggingFace Datasets Hub
 - Dataset ID: `HannahRoseKirk/prism-alignment`
 - Files used:
-  - `utterances.jsonl`: User prompts, model responses, and preference labels
+  - `utterances.jsonl`: User prompts, model responses, preference labels, and numerical scores (1-100)
+    - Used for creating DPO training data and calibrating LLM-as-judge evaluations
-  - `survey.jsonl`: User demographics including LLM usage frequency
+  - `survey.jsonl`: User demographics including LLM usage frequency (`lm_frequency_use`)
+    - Used for IPS sampling weights and grouped metric analysis
 - URL: https://huggingface.co/datasets/HannahRoseKirk/prism-alignment

-The dataset is automatically downloaded when running `data_processing.py`.
+The dataset is automatically downloaded when running `data_processing.py` and `eval_ipw.py`.